November 2018, No. 18-17

-Russell (Tsz-Nga) Wong is an economist in the Research Department.
-Wong joined the Federal Reserve Bank of Richmond in July 2016 after working as a senior analyst at the Bank of Canada.
+Russell Wong is a senior economist in the Research Department.
+Wong joined the Federal Reserve Bank of Richmond in July 2016 after working at the Bank of Canada and the Queen's University.
 He earned his doctorate from Washington University in St. Louis in 2012.

 "An Heterogeneous-Agent New-Monetarist Model with an Application to Unemployment" (with Guillaume Rocheteau, Pierre-Olivier Weill).
 NBER Working Paper No. 25220, November 2018.